Ynn/selfstar/exercises/follow-me.md

 <u>Question 3 - More than one person:</u> When more than one person is in the flat, use an average value for the targeted illuminance.
-You can define another policy if you want.
+You can define another policy if you want (priority based, user-type based, ...)